gatsbyjs/gatsby/docs/docs/sourcing-from-yaml.md

     - to: "/page1"
 ```

-What the code block above is doing, is nothing more, nothing less, than creating a simple YAML object in which:
+The code block above creates a YAML object in which:

-- Each `path` is a page's endpoint.
+- Each `path` is a page's endpoint (the relevant part of its URL).
 - The `contents` list holds some data to be displayed.
 - The `links` list holds some endpoints to other pages.